Erindale Neighbourhood Garden

 - Pests and diseases in the garden are managed in line with Integrated Pest Management principles i.e. natural, environmental and biological controls are the preferred methods used.
 The use of harmful chemicals in the garden is not encouraged.

-- Gardeners should not knowingly introduce weedy, prohibited or diseased plants to the garden.
-If in doubt, please consult with the garden Coordinator.
+- Gardeners will not introduce prohibited, restricted or diseased plants to the garden.

 - Visitors and non-gardening members of our community are welcome to spend time in the garden enjoying this space.

 - Organised public gatherings are permitted in the garden, subject to permission being obtained from the Garden Management Group.
 Please contact the garden Coordinator for details.